My Photography & Travel Guide to Ranthambore National Park, India

 Top Photography Spots in Ranthambore

-1. Zone 3 – Rajbagh Lake: One of the most scenic zones with tigers often seen against palace ruins.
+1. Zone 3 – Rajbagh Lake: One of the most scenic zones, with tigers often seen against the backdrop of palace ruins.

 2. Padam Talao: Lotus-covered lake with great reflections and sunrise shots.